Celebrities’ real names revealed

 Kimberly Alexis Bledel (Alexis Bledel)

-Long before fans knew her as Rory Gilmore on Gilmore Girls or Beth Dawes on Mad Men, Alexis Bledel was Kimberly Alexis Bledel, a child model from Houston, Texas.
+Long before fans knew her as Rory Gilmore on Gilmore Girls, Alexis Bledel was Kimberly Alexis Bledel, a child model from Houston, Texas.
 Though she has remained mum on the reason, the actress nixed her first name when her acting career began in her 20s.
 (Fun fact: Bledel is an actual "Gilmore" as her paternal great-great-grandmother was born Rebecca Richardson Gilmore.)

 Margaret Mary Emily Anne Hyra (Meg Ryan)